tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-10.md

 - What are some of the advantages of using JSON as a web service format instead of XML?

 ## VI.
 Do the exercise!
-The best way to see how Ajax and Web APIs work is to build a fulling functioning example - if you haven't done so yet, go ahead and build GIF Finder, which utilizes the Giphy Web Service:
+The best way to see how Ajax and Web APIs work is to build a fulling functioning example - if you haven't done so yet, go ahead and build *GIF Finder*, which utilizes the Giphy Web Service:

 - [HW-gif-finder.md](./HW-gif-finder.md)